 Funding for these sessions is provided by the Assistive Technology Access Partnership (ATAP) under grant #H224A060039 from the Department of Education.
 However, content does not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.

-Selected afternoons are set aside for After School Tech Time – an informal, fun time for teachers, students and parents to explore educational and assistive technologies with support from our knowledgeable staff.
+After School Tech Time is an an informal, fun time for teachers, students and parents to explore educational and assistive technologies with support from our knowledgeable staff.
 It is an opportunity to trial specific tools (identified by the individual prior to the appointment).
 These sessions are designed for demonstration and trial use only and are not individual evaluation sessions.
 TechACCESS staff will not make formal recommendations.
 Appointments are required.

 ATEL Technology and Communication Strategies for Persons with Hearing Loss